JetBrains/kotlin-web-site/pages/docs/reference/multiplatform.md

 This illustrates several important points:

-  * An expected declaration in the common module and its actual implementations always have exactly the same fully qualified name.
+  * An expected declaration in the common module and its actual counterparts always have exactly the same fully qualified name.
-  * An expected declaration is marked with the `expect` keyword; the actual implementation is marked with the `actual` keyword.
+  * An expected declaration is marked with the `expect` keyword; the actual declaration is marked with the `actual` keyword.
   * All actual declarations that match any part of an expected declaration need to be marked as `actual`.